plewyllie/yangre-gui/README.md

 python run.py
 ```

-Note that running it like this is not ideal for production, this should be done using something like nginx.
+Note that this is not ideal for production.
+For use in a production environment, please use nginx or similar.

 ### Prerequisites